 Key Differences between Asphalt and Pavement

-Asphalt and pavement are widely-used materials for constructing roads, driveways, and other outdoor surfaces.
+Asphalt pavement are widely-used materials for constructing roads, driveways, and other outdoor surfaces.
 While they may seem interchangeable, these two materials have key differences that affect their performance and durability over time.

 Asphalt is commonly used for road construction because it is solid and flexible enough to absorb the shock from vehicles passing over it.
 It is also waterproof.
 In its composition, asphalt consists primarily of Bitumen combined with various types of aggregate, such as sand or gravel.
-Pavement, conversely, is a type of concrete that contains aggregates, cement, and water.
-Depending on the location and usage of the pavement, different chemical admixtures may be added to make it more durable.

 Installation and Maintenance